Mbaroudi/DELTA_LAKE_TIPS/README.md

 - **delta_iceberg_integration.ipynb**
   - Showcases the integration of Delta Lake and Apache Iceberg, demonstrating how to leverage the strengths of both in a unified data management strategy.

-- **scd7.ipynb**
-  - Additional examples and explanations for implementing Type 7 SCD, exploring more complex scenarios and use cases.

 ## Quick Start

 Clone this repository to get started: